 How Many Times Can a Cat Give Birth in a Lifetime?

 If a cat continuously gets pregnant throughout her lifetime, she can have over 50 litters and give birth to more than 250 kittens.
-However, once a cat reaches the age of 6 to 7 years old, it’s best to stop her from getting pregnant.
+However, many of these kittens will not survive or will become unwanted strays or spend their lives in a shelter.

 Cats usually become middle-aged adults at about 7 years old.
-So, they’ll tend to have smaller litters and have a higher risk of experiencing difficulties during pregnancies.
+So, they will tend to have a higher risk of experiencing difficulties during pregnancy.

 How Can Kittens in a Single Litter Have Different Fathers?

 Although it’s rare, a cat can have a single litter with different male cats.
 This phenomenon is known as superfecundation.
-It’s possible because cats can release eggs at different times while she’s in heat.
-So, she can mate with one male and have the eggs fertilized with this mate.
-Then, she can release a few more eggs, which can get fertilized by another mate.
+It’s possible because eggs can get fertilized with semen from multiple males if the female mates with more than one male.

 When superfecundation occurs, a cat will give birth to a litter with different kinds of kittens.
-Kittens of the same litter can vary in size, breed, color, and coat length.
+Kittens of the same litter may vary in size, color, personality, and coat length.

 Cats can become pregnant through most of their lifespan, and successful spaying is the only sure way of preventing a cat from getting pregnant.
-Since they can get pregnant at such a young age, it’s important to consider spaying your pet cats if you want to avoid breeding.
+Since they can get pregnant at such a young age, it’s important to consider spaying your pet cats if you want to avoid unwanted pregnancies.